ROTH Capital Reiterated Remark Holdings Inc. [MARK]. What else is Wall St. saying?

-Remark Holdings Inc. [NASDAQ: MARK] traded at a high on 05/20/20, posting a 6.82 gain after which it closed the day’ session at $1.88.
-The results of the trading session contributed to over 24190488 shares changing hands.
-Over the past one week, the price volatility of Remark Holdings Inc. stands at 24.55% while the volatility over the past one month is 31.20%.
+Remark Holdings Inc. [NASDAQ: MARK] gained 18.47% or 0.53 points to close at $3.40 with a heavy trading volume of 91572922 shares.
+It opened the trading session at $3.34, the shares rose to $3.56 and dropped to $2.97, the range by which the price of stock traded the whole day.
+The daily chart for MARK points out that the company has recorded 423.08% gains over the past six months.
+However, it is still -1260.0% lower than its most recent low trading price.

-The market cap for MARK stock reached $110.64 million, with 46.28 million shares outstanding and 40.62 million shares in the current float.
-Compared to the average trading volume of 24.95M shares, MARK reached a trading volume of 24190488 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 28.23M shares, MARK reached to a volume of 91572922 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 ROTH Capital have made an estimate for Remark Holdings Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on January 31, 2018.
 While these analysts kept the previous recommendation, ROTH Capital raised their target price to Buy.
 The new note on the price target was released on October 13, 2016, representing the official price target for Remark Holdings Inc. stock.
 Previously, the target price had yet another raise to $11, while Maxim Group analysts kept a Buy rating on MARK stock.